"I don't want my brain to stop working."

 Davis Guggenheim, who directed the Netflix documentary "Inside Bill's Brain," discovered something surprising: "The truth is, Bill is very passionate and emotional.
 But he puts those emotions to the side."

 Gates is the first person in his family to cry at movies.
 He chokes up discussing global health statistics.
-The emotion is there—he just compartmentalizes it to keep his thinking clear.
+The emotion is there.
+He just compartmentalizes it to keep his thinking clear.

 "If you're solely led by your heart," Guggenheim observed, "you may not see the great solution standing in front of you.
 I think that's what Bill's superpower is."

-For Type 5s, emotion isn't absent—it's managed.
+For Type 5s, emotion isn't absent.
+It's managed.

 Controversy and Crisis: The Personal Reckoning